-ATHLETIC SIGNING/RECOGNITION CEREMONIES
+RECOGNITION CEREMONIES

 The Athletic Department is extremely proud when any student-athlete has the opportunity to continue their athletic career at the collegiate level.
-The Athletic Department will honor the accomplishments of these student-athletes by having a signing/recognition ceremony.
-There will be three signing/recognition ceremonies throughout the year based on the National Letter of Intent Signing Dates established by the NCAA.
-For the 2021-2022 school year, the Athletic Departments will hold signing/recognition ceremonies on the following dates :
+The Athletic Department will honor the accomplishments of these student-athletes by having a recognition ceremony in the fall, winter and spring.